sherlock-project/sherlock/docs/removed-sites.md

 ## boingboing.net

-As of 2020-04-02, boingboing.net requires a login to check if a user exits or not.
+As of 2020-04-02, boingboing.net requires a login to check if a user exists or not.

 ```
    "boingboing.net": {